• Resources

 Imagine this scenario.
 A student starts the semester by attending every class and engaging in meaningful online discussions.
 She collaborates with her peers by liking their posts and commenting on their images.
 And she turns in all her assignments on time.
 But as the semester progresses, the student’s enthusiasm wanes.
 She still shows up for class, but she starts missing due dates.
 She stops replying to comments from her peers, and her participation in class discussions drops off as well.
 While once she actively added her perspective, now she barely responds.

 The student’s behavior data clearly shows a pattern of disengagement.
-But unless the professor has an immediate, easy-to-understand view into how the student’s engagement changes over time, he may not realize that the student is slowly disengaging from the course – and from her peer community Until, of course, it’s too late.
+But unless the professor has an immediate, easy-to-understand view into how the student’s engagement changes over time, he may not realize that the student is slowly disengaging from the course – and from her peer community until, of course, it’s too late.

 But now imagine that the instructor has a visual view that shows activity data for his students on a daily or weekly basis.
 He can see which students are actively contributing to online discussions, which ones are meeting the multiple due dates he sets, and which ones are falling behind.
 And, he can analyze the performance of each student as it compares to others in the class.
 As engagement slows, alerts begin to appear, signaling to the instructor that certain students are starting to disengage, especially when compared to their peers.